OliverEriksso/Localstorage-TodoList/README.md

 - Messy massive script
 - Next time I might try using JS classes (though I don't entirely know what that is)
 - A little bitof repetitive code
+- No media queries for smaller resolutions, or mobile versions etc

 Clone the repository:
 git clone https://github.com/OliverEriksso/Localstorage-TodoList